ThomSab/KalmanFilter/README.md

 ## KalmanFilter
-Custom implementation of the Kalman-Bucy-Filter as a part of my Bachelor Thesis Description are passages taken directly from the thesis:
+Custom implementation of the Kalman-Bucy-Filter as a part of my Bachelor Thesis.
+Description are passages taken directly from the thesis:

 ## Thesis